openenergymonitor/build-workshop/emontx-pixel-emonesp/pixel/readme.md

 ![01](firmware/EmonESP/docs/emonesp.png)

-On the top right hand side you should be able to see data (CT1 & VRMS) being received via serial from the emonTx (if it's connected).
+On the top right hand side you should be able to see data (ct1 & Vvrms) being received via serial from the emonTx (if it's connected).
 On the right hand side a list of available local Wifi networks should be displayed:

 ![01](images/wifi.png)